Baltic Sea: Geology

 The land is still emerging isostatically from its depressed state, which was caused by the weight of ice during the last glaciation.
 The phenomenon is known as post-glacial rebound.
 Consequently, the surface area and the depth of the sea are diminishing.
 The uplift is about eight millimeters per year on the Finnish coast of the northernmost Gulf of Bothnia.
 In the area, the former seabed is only gently sloping, leading to large areas of land being reclaimed in what are, geologically speaking, relatively short periods (decades and centuries).

-The "Baltic Sea anomaly"

-The "Baltic Sea anomaly" is a feature on an indistinct sonar image taken by Swedish salvage divers on the floor of the northern Baltic Sea in June 2011.
-The treasure hunters suggested the image showed an object with unusual features of seemingly extraordinary origin.
-Speculation published in tabloid newspapers claimed that the object was a sunken UFO.
-A consensus of experts and scientists say that the image most likely shows a natural geological formation.